SebastianJames55/fpga-flight-controller/README.md

 ## Our Project

 In this project, we designed a flight controller (FC) module in SystemVerilog to fly a quadcopter.
 We deployed our code to an Altera Cyclone II FPGA development board and installed the board on the quadcopter, along with other necessary hardware.
-We tuned the flight parameters to achieve stable flight using a radio transmitter.

 ## Background